 In our digital age, reputation is key.

-And in the world of email, you can do exactly that!
-SMTP relay services such as Amazon SES, SendGrid, Sparkpost or GreenArrow Cloud offer access to their reputation.
-These services can, therefore, be a very useful tool in your email sending toolbox, but they're not for everybody.
+And in the world of email, you can do precisely that!
+SMTP relay services such as Amazon SES, SendGrid, Sparkpost, or GreenArrow Cloud offer access to their reputation.
+These services can, therefore, be a handy tool in your email sending toolbox, but they’re not for everybody.
 Today’s post gives you the pros and cons of do-it-yourself vs. outsourcing your email.

 Outsource your reputation or DIY?

 By using an SMTP relay service, your email is delivered by their IP addresses (your application hands off the email to their application).
 And you gain some of their reputation.
 By letting you send on their network with their IPs and domain names, they are vouching for your email.
 This can be a big boost!